Mortuary temple of Hatshepsut: Mortuary complex

 It has been suggested that Hatshepsut's tomb in the Valley of the Kings, KV20, was meant to be an element of the mortuary complex at Deir el-Bahari.
 The arrangement of the temple and tomb bear a spatial resemblance to the pyramid complexes of the Old Kingdom, which comprised five central elements: valley temple, causeway, mortuary temple, main pyramid, and cult pyramid.
 Hatshepsut's temple complex included the valley temple, causeway, and mortuary temple.
 Her tomb was built into the massif of the same cliffs as the temple, beneath the dominating peak of El Qurn (489 m AMSL) that caps her tomb, in a sense, like the pyramid capped the tomb of an Old Kingdom pharaoh.

-Further, her tomb lies in-line with the offering hall of the mortuary cult complex.
-There is another analogous relationship, that between the mortuary temple and Karnak and that of the pyramids and Heliopolis.
-Though KV20 is recognized as the tomb of Hatshepsut, there is dispute over who commissioned its initial construction.
-Two competing hypotheses suggest that the tomb was built originally during the reign of either Thutmose I or Thutmose II and that Hatshepsut had the tomb altered later with an additional chamber for her own burial.
+Further, her tomb aligns with the offering hall of the mortuary cult complex.
+There is another analogous relationship between the mortuary temple and Karnak and that of the pyramids and Heliopolis.
+Though KV20 is recognized as the tomb of Hatshepsut, there is a dispute over who commissioned its initial construction.
+Two competing hypotheses suggest that the tomb was built initially during the reign of either Thutmose I or Thutmose II and that Hatshepsut had the tomb altered later with an additional chamber for her burial.

 The principal function of the temple was to serve the royal mortuary cults of Hatshepsut and Thutmose I. To fulfill this purpose, a mortuary cult complex was built where offerings could be made for the kꜣ, or spirit, of the king.
-In the Egyptian conception, the deceased continued to rely on the same sustenance as the living.
+In the Egyptian conception, the deceased relied on the same sustenance as the living.
 In life, the aspects of the soul, the kꜣ, bꜣ and ꜣḫ, were contained in the vessel of the living body.
-On death, the body was rendered immobile and the soul was able to leave it.
-In her temple, the offering of food and drink was performed before the granite false doors of the offering chapels.
+On death, the body was rendered immobile, and the soul was able to leave it.
+In her temple, food and drink were offered before the granite false doors of the offering chapels.
 The mortuary ritual, lists of offerings, and the recipient of the rites were depicted on the east wall of both chapels.